 Ensure that the promotion candidate has sufficient free walsenders available

-(LightDB configuration item max_wal_senders
+(LightDB configuration item max_wal_senders), and if replication

 slots are in use, at least one free slot is available for the demotion candidate (

-LightDB configuration item max_replication_slots
+LightDB configuration item max_replication_slots).

 Ensure that a passwordless SSH connection is possible from the promotion candidate